qwersyk/Newelle/README.md

 - 🚀 **Flexible Model Support**: Choose from mutliple AI models and providers to fit your specific needs
 - 💻 **Terminal Command Exection**: Execute commands suggested by the AI on the fly
 - 🧩 **Extensions**: Add your own functionalities and models to Newelle
-- 🗣 **Voice support**: Chat hands free with your waifu, supporting many Speech To Text and TTS models, with translation options
+- 🗣 **Voice support**: Chat hands free with Newelle, supporting many Speech To Text and TTS models, with translation options
 - 🧠 **Long Term Memory**: Remember conversations from previous chats
 - 💼 **Chat with documents**: Chat with your own documents
 - 🔎 **Web Search**: Provide reliable answers using Web Search
 - 🌐 **Website Reading**: Scrap informations from websites by appending the prefix #https://.. in the prompt
 - 👤 **Profile Manager**: Create settings profiles and switch between them
-- 📁 **Builtin File Manager**: Select the files you need to submit with the help of the builtin file manager
+- 📁 **Builtin File Manager**: Manage you files with the help of AI
 - 📝 **Rich Formatting**: Supports both Markdown and LaTeX
 - ✏️ **Chat editing**: Edit or remove any message and manage your prompts easily